Philosophy Curriculum

 Judgment is part of our volitional process, “the ability to make considered decisions or come to sensible conclusions,” as the dictionary notes.
 However, it can take on a pejorative meaning in our culture, because we’ve been trained in moralistic judgment since childhood—good versus bad, and right versus wrong—instead of needs-based judgment.

-While moralistic judgment seems easier to use in quickly determining and expressing what we like and don’t like, it’s steeped in a psychological paradigm of shaming and blaming.
-Turns out, the volitional process itself tends to be shamed and blamed (both in oneself and in others), so it less accurately and less directly conveys what’s really alive in us in terms of needs.
-It makes it harder to get needs met as a consequence.
+While moralistic judgment seems easier to use in quickly determining and expressing what we like and don’t like, it’s steeped in a psychological paradigm of distrust along with shaming and blaming.
+In fact the volitional process itself tends to be shamed and blamed (both in oneself and in others), which less accurately and less directly conveys what’s really alive in us in terms of needs.
+As a consequence, this makes getting needs met more difficult.

-We depend on needs-based judgment in virtually every action.
-The more we understand the nature of this judgment process, the more we can see how vital it is to accept not only our choices but also our mistakes, rather than to ignore or repudiate them.
+Since we depend on needs-based judgment in virtually every action, the more we understand the nature of this process, the more we can accept not only our choices but also our mistakes, rather than ignore or repudiate them.

-We face innumerable opportunities to doubt our judgment (and the judgment of others) in the process of trying to get needs met.
-We can defer our judgment to others, and we can even force it on others, making demands instead of requests.
-We can rush to judgment blindly.
-We can also refuse to acknowledge our errors and volitional weaknesses.
-Only an appropriate acceptance of the process of judgment can aid in becoming better equipped to deal with challenges and relationships in functional, win/win ways.
+Also, all of us face innumerable opportunities to doubt our judgment (and the judgment of others) in the process of trying to get needs met.
+We can defer our judgment to others, or we can even impose it on them, making demands instead of requests.
+We can also rush to judgment blindly and not acknowledge our errors and volitional challenges.
+An integrated acceptance of the life-giving process of judgment can aid in becoming better equipped to deal with such challenges and relationships in functional, win/win ways.

 justice

-Justice is a term that becomes meaningful in the context of political philosophy with an understanding of individual rights.
-Justice in this context involves the implementation of a process that upholds and protects individual rights.
+Justice is a term that becomes meaningful in the context of political philosophy with an understanding of individual rights; justice involves the implementation of a process that upholds and protects individual rights.

-An injustice occurs when a person or group initiates force against another—the person or group has infringed on individual rights.
+An injustice occurs when a person or group initiates force against another: the person or group has infringed on individual rights.
 Retaliatory force, or self-defense, takes the form of ceasing the continuation of the injustice, in addition to repairing the harm done and restoring the victim(s).
-Restorative justice is the process of getting the need for justice met, so that normalcy can return, amends can be made, and remorse expressed.
-Ultimately, greater connection and safety can be fostered.
+Restorative justice is the process of getting the need for justice met in a wholesome way—victims air grievances, including expressing feelings of rage, terror, and pain in criminal acts and, just as importantly, perpetrators feel and express deep remorse for their rights violations.
+Thereby, amends can be made and a sense of normalcy can return.
+Ultimately, greater connection and safety are fostered.

-Unfortunately, domination systems are not conducive to a society in which the need for justice gets regularly met.
-The organization of government is a system that sacrifices justice in the attempt to meet human needs, so understanding these concepts more clearly can finally foster a society that respects the rights of all individuals.
+Domination systems are not conducive to a society in which the need for justice gets met.
+The organization of government is a system that sacrifices justice in its purported attempts to meet it, falling way short because it doesn’t uphold individual rights.
+So, understanding these concepts more clearly can finally foster a society that respects the rights of all individuals.
 Such an informed and integrated society will be highly inclined to promote justice and highly disinclined to promote injustice.

-Certainly we try to take the facts of reality into account as we proceed in life.
-The decisions we make have consequences, and various trade-offs can be considered in the process.
-Yet many people are subjected to injustices and suffer mishaps and natural disasters.
-In turn, various people sacrifice the needs for integrity and justice in order to achieve things at the expense of others, and they neither get caught in tornados nor make amends for their misconduct.
+As we try to take the facts of reality into account as we proceed in life, our decisions have consequences, and various trade-offs can be considered in this process.
+Countless people are subjected to injustices, in addition to suffering mishaps and natural disasters.
+In turn, various people sacrifice the needs for integrity and justice in order to achieve things at the expense of others, and they neither make amends for their misconduct nor get caught in tornados.
+(Some might believe that perpetrators will really pay for their injustices after they die, somehow.)

-Of course, nothing is guaranteed in life, but we can establish a society that respects individual rights and ensures justice—so that we are not exploited and instead can live in peace.
-In the event of accidents and natural disasters, we can take precautions, collaborate, and use technologies to protect us from tragedies.
+Of course, nothing is guaranteed in life, including our safety and security.
+But we can establish a society that respects individual rights and ensures justice—so that we are not exploited and can finally live in peace.
+In the event of accidents and natural disasters, we can continue to take precautions, collaborate, and use technologies to protect us from tragedies.

 law